EvansWinner/awesome-line-editors/README.md

 *honorable mention* (Doesn't really seem to be usable.)

 A very small line editor that really wants to use conio in the Microsoft environment, by Dieter Schoppitsch, it is not to be confused with the Emacs-alike of the same name.
-See more information below under "buup."
+See more information below under *buup*.

 Dieter's original web page about ATTO archived from 2016 is [here](https://web.archive.org/web/20160826220131/http://web.uta4you.at/shop/atto/index.htm)&nbsp;![Wayback Machine](img/archive.png)